weaveworks/weave-gitops-private/docs/adrs/0003-wego-cli-pluggability.md

 ## Context

-Wego has two touch primary user touch points the wego UI and the wego CLI.
-Both will need to support core or free users and provide enhanced capabilities for the enterprise customers.
-Solving the WebUI is covered in another ADR.
+Wego has two primary user touch points - the wego UI and the wego CLI.
+Both will need to support core or free users and provide enhanced capabilities for paying, aka enterprise customers.
+This ADR focuses solely on the CLI.

+The needs to have a consistent interface whether the user is using the free or enterprise tier of the product.
+The enterprise features will require validation that the user is _entitled or licensed_ to use the features.
+The product _may_ hide enterprise features from users lacking the proper permissions.

+This ADR proposes how we develop this capability.

+_NOTE: The details of entitlement and licensing enforcement are not explicitly covered here._
 ### Wego core built-in plugins/capabilities
-* Profiles (pctl)
+* Profiles (pctl) - covered in this proposal
-* flux
+* Flux - Ships as part of the CLI

-### Known addon plugins
+### Known enterprise plugins/capabilities
 * Enterprise (EE)
-  * workspaces (wk workspaces)
+  * workspaces `wk workspaces`
-  * cluster create (mccp)
+  * cluster create `mccp`
+* cluster reporting, aka mccp v1, TBD as it might move into the core

 ### Requirements
-1. Extending the CLI must not require code changes in core
-2. The core CLI won't know about the enterprise features (workspaces, clusters CAPI create)
-3. The core CLI will support flux and profiles
+1. The core CLI will support flux and profiles
-4. The user has a single manual download for the core CLI
+1. The user has a single manual download for the core CLI
     * The CLI can optionally download dependencies at runtime
-5. The wego enterprise CLI calls
+1. The wego enterprise CLI calls
     * wego cluster (create, update, delete, get) _actual flags TBD_
     * wego workspace (create, update, delete, get) _actual flags TBD_
-6. The core CLI will need to may have a `cluster` noun
+1. The core CLI will need to may have a `cluster` noun
-7. A Plugin can be used with multiple nouns
+1. A Plugin can be used with multiple nouns
     * `template` (for CAPI) calls into enterprise plugin
     * `cluster` calls into enterprise plugin
     * `workspace` calls into enterprise plugin

+#### Future/stretch requirements
+1. ability to call out to a plugin from a built-in noun
+    * e.g.,  wego app add --type pulmi --URL --foobar ... calls the pulumi plugin to perform the app add
-8. A plugin must be able to add additional flags to core commands
+1. A plugin must be able to add additional flags to core commands
-    * e.g., wego app add `--workspace foo`  --name blah --url
+    * e.g., wego app add `--workspace foo`  --name blah --URL
         * If the enterprise plugin is installed, then the flag is recognized

-#### Future/stretch requirements
-* ability to call out to a plugin from a built-in noun
-  * e.g.,  wego app add --type pulmi --url --fobar ... calls the pulumi plugin to perform the app add
+1. Extending the CLI must not require code changes in the core software
+1. The core CLI won't know about the enterprise features (workspaces, clusters CAPI create)

 ## Alternatives

 ### Separate wego enterprise CLI
-* I.e. weave-gitops is an upstream project that is forked or vendored into wego-gitops-ee
+* I.e., weave-gitops is an upstream project that is forked or vendored into wego-gitops-ee
 * This approach is similar to the approach for the web UI

 #### Pros